 There are various ways to forecast production and estimate the size of unconventional gas reservoirs.
 You’ll learn the strengths and weaknesses of each decline model and how to develop reliable forecasts in this course.

 Who Should Attend

 The course is for engineers and geoscientists who are interested in learning how to evaluate unconventional reservoirs.

 1.6 CEUs (Continuing Education Units) are awarded for this 2-day course.

 0.8 CEUs (Continuing Education Units) are awarded for this 1-day course.

 A fee equal to 25% of the course fee will be charged for cancellations less than 15 working days before the course begins.
 No refunds will be made for cancellations after the course begins.

-W. John Lee holds the Hugh Roy and Lillie Cranz Cullen Distinguished University Chair in the University of Houston’s petroleum engineering program.
+W. John Lee holds the Hugh Roy and Lillie Cranz Cullen Distinguished University Chair at the University of Houston’s petroleum engineering program.
 Prior to this, Lee held the L.F.
-Peterson Chair in petroleum engineering at Texas A&M University.
+Peterson Chair in petroleum engineering at Texas A&M University where he is now professor emeritus.
 He was the former executive vice president of S.A.
 Holditch & Associates, where he specialized in reservoir engineering for unconventional gas reservoirs.
-He served as an Academic Engineering Fellow with the US Securities & Exchange Commission (SEC) in Washington during 2007–2008, and was a principal architect of the modernized SEC rules for reporting oil and gas reserves.
+He served as an Academic Engineering Fellow with the US Securities and Exchange Commission (SEC) in Washington during 2007–2008, and was a principal architect of the new SEC rules for reporting oil and gas reserves.